Northern Ireland Courts and Tribunals Service

 - Are you being denied contact with your child overseas?

 If the answer to any of the above questions is yes, this website contains important information which can help you.
-The material provided here has been prepared by the Civil Policy Division of the Northern Ireland Courts and Tribunals Service.
+The material provided here has been prepared by the Central Business Unit of the Northern Ireland Courts and Tribunals Service.

 The information contained on this website is for guidance only and is not intended to be a definitive statement of the law.
 If you require legal advice, you should contact a solicitor.